 Yep, Dogecoin is a cryptocurrency based on one of the most famous memes of all time.
 Remarkably, its comedic nature hasn’t harmed its survival.
 It boasts a dedicated community of users who have raised funds for a number of initiatives over the years.

 The arrival of Bitcoin in 2009 opened the floodgates for digital currencies.
 Since its launch, thousands of alternative cryptocurrencies (or altcoins) have emerged to accommodate a vast range of use cases.
-Some seek to establish themselves as money, while others aim to fuel smart contract
+Some seek to establish themselves as money, while others aim to fuel smart contract platforms like Ethereum.

 Amongst the earlier coins, Dogecoin is perhaps one of the most unique offerings.
 It has captivated cryptocurrency enthusiasts since 2014.
 And in this article, we’ll explain why.

 Dogecoin (DOGE) is an open-source, peer-to-peer cryptocurrency stemming from a fork of the Litecoin codebase.
 As the name suggests, it’s largely based on the Doge meme that took the Internet by storm in 2013.
 The original image depicts a dog of the Shiba Inu breed, whose inner monolog is displayed in comic sans font.

 Billy Markus, a programmer from Oregon, initially came up with the idea for a sort of “joke” cryptocurrency.
 He reasoned that a more lighthearted coin would have a better chance of attracting mainstream attention than Bitcoin.
 Around the same time, Adobe’s Jackson Palmer stated that he was “Investing in Dogecoin, pretty sure it’s the next big thing” in a now-deleted tweet.